interTwin-eu/teapot/Service_Reference_Card.md

 All templates for configuration files are located in `/templates`.
 All configuration files for each user are automatically generated when user sends its first request.
 The configuration files for each user can be found in `/var/lib/teapot/user-$USER/`.
 To provide the necessary information for configuration files and for more details on configuration files, please refer to [CONFIGURATION.md](https://gitlab.desy.de/intertwin/teapot/-/blob/main/CONFIGURATION.md?ref_type=heads).

-`teapot.py` has to be run as the user `teapot` (create if necessary) with the python modules installed from `requirements.txt` and with the sudoers permissions from the file `sudoers.teapot`.
+`teapot.py` has to be run as the user `teapot` (create if necessary) with the python modules installed from `requirements.txt` and with the sudoers permissions from the file `teapot`.

 ## Log files